-- 2.1 'College' means this College and its wider Group; - 2.2 'College Mission Statement' means the statement referred to at paragraph 3.1 of this Code or such other mission statement as may be agreed by the Board from time to time: - 2.3 Board of Governors means the further education corporation which was established for the purpose of conducting the College;
+- 2.1.
+'Institution' means the statutory corporation and all subsidiaries controlled or owned by it; - 2.2.
+'Group Mission Statement' means the statement referred to at paragraph 3.1 of this Code or such other mission statement as may be agreed by the Board from time to time; - 2.3.
+LTE Group Board means the further education corporation which was established for the purpose of conducting the Institution;

-- 2.4 'Governor', 'Chair', 'CEO' and 'Clerk' mean respectively the Member of the Board of Governors of the College, the Chair of the Board of Governors, the CEO of the College and the Company Secretary in their capacity as Clerk to the Corporation; - 2.5 'DBIS' means the Department for Business, Innovation and Skills; - 2.6 'EFA' means the Education Funding Agency or any successor body; - [2.9 'FE Code' means the English Colleges' Code of Good Governance issued by the Association of Colleges in April 2015 - 2.9 'SFA' means the Skills Funding Agency or any successor body; - 2.10 all other definitions have the same meanings as given in the College's Instrument and Articles of Government; and - 2.11 words importing one gender import any gender.
+- 2.4.
+'Governor', 'co-optee', 'Chair', 'CEO' and 'Clerk' mean respectively the Member of the Board of Governors of the Institution, a co-opted member to a committee of the Board, the Chair of the LTE Group Board, the CEO of the Institution and the Company Secretary in their capacity as Clerk to the Corporation; - 2.5. any reference to 'governor' shall imply 'co-optee; - 2.6.
+'DfE'' means the Department for Education; - 2.6 'FE Code' means the English Colleges' Code of Good Governance issued by the Association of Colleges in April 2015 - 2.7 'ESFA' means the Education and Skills Funding Agency or any successor body; - 2.8 all other definitions have the same meanings as given in the Institution's Instrument and Articles of Government; and - 2.9 words importing one gender import any gender.